niklaskarel/qt-multiclient-logger/README.md

 - If **module 1 or 2** sends ERROR message → only that module"s stop button is activated.

 ## Build Instructions
-1. Install Qt 6.8.3 and CMake 3.28+
+1. Install Qt 6.8.3 (must include OpenGL and OpenGLWidgets modules) and CMake 3.28+
 2. `cmake -S . -B build`
 3. `cmake --build build`
 4. `cd build`
 5. run the executable

-Alternatively this procedure can be dont from the Qt Creator
+6. On Windows, ensure `glu32.lib` is available.
+On Linux, ensure OpenGL headers and libraries are installed (`libgl1-mesa-dev`, `libglu1-mesa-dev`).

 ## Code Highlights